 The dollar stuck around as disappointing US jobs data and caution ahead of Greece's referendum on bailout conditions kept the market mood subdued.» Read More

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

-U.S. stock index futures indicated a lower open as investors digested the ADP private sector payroll report and awaited a key manufacturing survey.
+U.S. stock index futures indicated a lower open as markets digested mixed data and major moves in the dollar and Treasurys, after the Fed statement.

 Peter Oppenheimer of Goldman Sachs says Wednesday's U.S. GDP data was "distorted" by weather conditions, but growth will pick up in Q2.

 Amid renewed concerns over the U.S. recovery, investors are unwinding their long dollar positions across all currencies, says Wayne Gordon, executive director, portfolio strategist at UBS Wealth Management.

 The yen pushed higher on Thursday after the BOJ kept policy unchanged and held off from expanding its monetary stimulus.

 Robert Heller, former Federal Reserve governor, attributes the soft U.S. growth for the first quarter to "transitory" factors and says it's time for the Fed to get its monetary policy back to normal.